vivalaz/laravel-route-restrict/readme.md

 This package allows you to extend default **[spatie/laravel-permission](https://github.com/spatie/laravel-permission "spatie/laravel-permission")** behavoir and manage project routes via roles and permissions which are assigned to users.

-# Installation
+# Laravel Installation

-//todo: make composer installation

-**Or you can manually add package to your project:**

-Firstly, you need to add autoload to project ```composer.json```.
-Let's go ahead and autoload our package via the PSR-4 autoload block:
+You can install the package via composer:
 ```
-"autoload": {
-    "psr-4": {
-        "Vivalaz\\LaravelRouteRestrict\\": "packages/Vivalaz/laravel-route-restrict/src"
-    }
-},
+composer require vivalaz/laravel-route-restrict
 ```
-Then we need composer to run the autoloader and autoload our package.
-To do this we run the following command: ```composer dump-autoload```.

-Then add package to the project service provider in your ```config/app.php``` file:
+The service provider will automatically get registered.
+Or you may manually add the service provider in your ```config/app.php``` file:

 ```
 	'providers' => [
 		// ...
 		Vivalaz\LaravelRouteRestrict\LaravelRouteRestrictServiceProvider::class
 		//..
 	]
 ```